U.S. threatens sanctions on those blocking peace deal in South Sudan

 At least 10,000 people have been killed since fighting erupted in December between President Salva Kiir’s government forces and supporters of Riek Machar, his former deputy and longtime rival.

-The two men signed a cease-fire on May 9 and agreed to form an interim government by Aug.
+The two men signed a ceasefire on May 9 and agreed to form an interim government by Aug.
 10, but they missed that deadline as peace talks in Addis Ababa stalled.
 Diplomats said both sides had violated the truce while negotiations continued.
-(Reporting By David Storey; Editing by Steve Orlofsky)